ashar-7/simple_doodle_classifier/README.md

 NOTE 6: If you don't get enough accuracy, try increasing the number of epochs or the total number of training data.

 This is a simple doodle classifier written in python which recognizes your doodles (drawings).
-For simplicity's sake, there are only 5 datasets -- Apple, Cat, Computer, Eye, Headphones But you can easily download the datasets (in the form of numpy bitmaps, .npy files) for other categories and then train the model again.
+For simplicity's sake, there are only 5 datasets -- Apple, Cat, Computer, Eye, Headphones.

+But you can easily download the datasets (in the form of numpy bitmaps, .npy files) for other categories and then train the model again.